InfectedDuck/A-Real-Time-Messanger-Using-Flask/README.md

 ## License

 This project is licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
-See the [LICENSE.txt](LICENSE.txt) file for details.
+See the [LICENSE](LICENSE.txt) file for details.